Other articles

 • The significance of a real negative impact is determined by its severity.

 • The significance of a potential negative impact is determined by the severity and probability of the impact.
-The combination of severity and probability of a negative impact can be called "risk".
+The combination of severity and probability can be called the "risk".

 2. Severity of impact